Soranium/Teleslate/README.md

 ## Troubleshooting

 - **Hotkey does not respond:** Try running the script as Administrator.
-Some global hotkey libraries require elevated privileges on Windows.
+Some global hotkey libraries require elevated privileges on Windows/Linux.
 - **No translation appears:** Ensure you copied text to the clipboard first and that `apikey.txt` contains a valid API token.
 - **API connection errors:** Verify `DeepSeekTranslator.API_URL` is correct and check your network/proxy settings.
 Confirm your API token is valid.
 - **Popup not showing:** Check that text was actually copied to the clipboard and is not empty.